FergusYip/DrinkMoreApp/README.md

 `python3 app.py`

-Note that the settings window will not display the app icon and it is the python interpreter that is running the application.
+Note that the settings window will not display the app icon as it is the python interpreter that is running the application.

 # Dependencies